GluuFederation/gluu-gateway/kong/plugins/gluu-uma-pep/README.md

   --header 'Host: your.api.server.com'
 ```

-### Enable gluu-oauth2-rs protection
+### Enable gluu-uma-pep protection

 Important : each protection_document double quotes must be escaped by '\\' sign.
 This limitation comes from Kong configuration parameter type limitation which are limited to : "id", "number", "boolean", "string", "table", "array", "url", "timestamp".

-During gluu-oauth2-rs addition to /plugins keep in mind that oxd must be up and running otherwise registration will fail.
+During gluu-uma-pep addition to /plugins keep in mind that oxd must be up and running otherwise registration will fail.
 It's because during POST to kong's /plugin endpoint, plugin performs self registration on oxd server at oxd_host provided in configuration.
-For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then gluu-oauth2-rs must be re-registered (to force registration with newly installed oxd).
+For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then gluu-uma-pep must be re-registered (to force registration with newly installed oxd).

 ```
 $ curl -i -X POST \
   --url http://localhost:8001/apis/2eec1cb2-7093-411a-c14e-42e67142d2c4/plugins/ \
-  --data "name=gluu-oauth2-rs" \
+  --data "name=gluu-uma-pep" \
   --data "config.oxd_host=localhost" \
   --data "config.uma_server_host=https://uma.server.com" \
   --data "config.protection_document={\"resources\":[